CodeYourFuture/Module-JavaScript-Fundamentals/Wireframe/README.md

 1. What is the purpose of a wireframe?
 1. What is a branch in Git?

+The page layout should closely match the wireframe.
+Exact replication is the goal, but small differences may be accepted.

 There are some provided HTML and CSS files you can use to get started.
 You can use these files as a starting point or create your own files from scratch.
 You _must_ modify the HTML and CSS files to meet the acceptance criteria and you must check this criteria yourself before you submit your work.

 ## Learning Objectives